ChenHungWu/ML2019SPRING/hw2/README.md

     bash ./hw2_best.sh $1 $2 $3 $4 $5 $6 `

-In best model, I use sklearn.ensemble.GradientBoostingClassifier to practice Both scripts export only the prediction file.
+Both scripts export only the prediction file.
 All the attribute are describe as follows:

 + $1: raw data (train.csv)